 Your surgeon will ask that you measure the amount of fluid that drains from each breast.
-You will need to keep up with this information until you see your surgeon.
-When your surgeon feels that the drainage has slowed down enough, he or she will remove the drains.
+You’ll need to keep track of this information until you see your surgeon for a post-op appointment.
+When your surgeon thinks the drainage has slowed down enough, they’ll remove the drains.

 Below is a photo that a site visitor submitted.
 She is shown here with drains.